Zelda: Tears of the Kingdom Exemplifies Open-World Design Mastery

 Tears of the Kingdom tasks Link with revisiting familiar locales from the inaugural game, like Zora’s Domain and Death Mountain.
 However, the game employs a meticulous approach to ensure that each of these areas possesses distinct differences compared to their previous iterations.
 Whether through alterations to the structural layout or the introduction of fresh gameplay elements – such as the fierce sandstorm shrouding Gerudo Town – Tears of the Kingdom maintains a sense of novelty within Hyrule.

-See also Disney Illusion Island Game Review
+See also Fluttery Away Game Review

 Above the expanse of Hyrule, the skies now host grand, ancient floating structures that beckon Link’s exploration, contingent upon him possessing the requisite tools for such journeys.
 Accessing these domains entails various methods, including the operation of Zonai devices, each with varying degrees of utility.
 Alternatively, Link’s time-altering Recall ability can rewind the descent of plummeting rocks, facilitating ascents.
 The intricate layout of these structures necessitates more precise platforming, a departure that demands skill to avert unplanned descents to the ground.